Yusuf-R/alx-system_engineering-devops/0x00-shell_basics/README.md

 To list the directories in long ls -l

-To list hidden files
+To list hidden files and in the long format ls -al
-ls -a